Temperance River State Park: History

 In the 1930s, the Civilian Conservation Corps built several overlooks at certain places along the riverside.
 In 1957, the state organized 539 acre of land into Temperance River State Park.

 Wildlife

 Visitors often view mammals such as white-tailed deer, snowshoe hare, red squirrel, beaver, red fox, river otter, moose, fisher, coyote, marten, northern flying squirrel, black bear and timber wolf.

 Birds that roam within this park would be spruce grouse, kinglets, warblers, hawks and eagles.
 They seasonally migrate along shores.
-Northern spotted owls, woodpeckers, finches, ravens and unusual water birds as well as snowy, great gray and boreal owls are spotted by visitors during winter months.
+Woodpeckers, finches, ravens and unusual water birds as well as snowy, great gray and boreal owls are spotted by visitors during winter months.

 Attractions

 Temperance River has two campgrounds, one on each side of the river.
 Both campgrounds are closer to Lake Superior than most state park campgrounds near the lake.
 Besides the "bar-less" mouth of the river, Temperance River has three waterfalls which can be reached by footpath.
 The park is also one of four Minnesota state parks to allow rock climbing, along with nearby Tettegouche State Park.

 The Superior Hiking Trail passes through the park, following the river gorge before climbing to the top of Carlton Peak, nearly 1000 ft above Lake Superior.